mlpack_logistic_regression - l2-regularized logistic regression and prediction

 Get help on a specific module or option.
-Default value ’’. --input_model_file (-m) [string] Existing model (parameters).
+Default value ’’. --input_model_file (-m) [string] File containing existing model (parameters).
 Default value ’’.

 --labels_file (-l) [string]

-A matrix containing labels (0 or 1) for the points in the training set (y).
+A file containing labels (0 or 1) for the points in the training set (y).
 Default value ’’.

 --lambda (-L) [double]